 A cryptosystem is a structure or scheme consisting of a set of algorithms that converts plaintext to ciphertext to encode or decode messages securely.
-The term “cryptosystem” is shorthand for "cryptographic system" and refers to a computer system that employs cryptography, a method of protecting information and communications through the use of codes so that only those for whom the information is intended can read and process it.
+The term cryptosystem is shorthand for "cryptographic system" and refers to a computer system that employs cryptography, a method of protecting information and communications with codes so only those for whom the information is intended can read and process it.

 Cryptosystems are used for sending messages in a secure manner over the internet, such as credit card information and other private data.
-In another application of cryptography, a system for secure electronic mail might include methods for digital signatures, cryptographic hash functions and key management techniques.
+In another application of cryptography, a system for secure email might include methods for digital signatures, cryptographic hash functions and key management techniques.

-- Encryption algorithm- This is the mathematical algorithm that takes plaintext as the input and returns ciphertext.
+- Encryption algorithm.
+The mathematical algorithm that takes plaintext as the input and encrypts to ciphertext.
 It also produces the unique encryption key for that text.

-- Decryption algorithm- This is the mathematical algorithm that takes ciphertext as the input and decodes it into plaintext.
+- Decryption algorithm.
+The mathematical algorithm that takes ciphertext as the input and decodes it into plaintext.
 It also uses the unique decryption key for that text.

-- Encryption key- This is the value known to the sender that is used to compute the ciphertext for the given plaintext.
+- Encryption key.
+The value known to the sender that is used to compute the ciphertext for the given plaintext.

-- Decryption key- This is the value known to the receiver that is used to decode the given ciphertext into plaintext.
+- Decryption key.
+The value known to the receiver that is used to decode the given ciphertext into plaintext.

 Types of cryptosystems